 The Clerk shall prepare and submit to the Board a financial report of receipts and disbursements of all school funds on an annual basis unless the Board requests such reports on a more frequent basis.
 The Clerk shall perform other duties as prescribed by state law or as directed by the Board.

-Legal References: 20-3-321, MCA Organization and officers
+Legal References:

-20-3-325, MCA Clerk of the district 10.55.701, ARM Board of Trustees
+20-3-321, MCA 20-3-325, MCA 10.55.701, ARM